IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step01.md

 cd /shared/projects/tutorial/Data
 pwd
 ```
 The result should be `/shared/projects/tutorial/Data`.
-This directory should contain 5 files when calling ls.
+This directory should contain 5 files when calling `ls`.

 By default, as you've seen so far, the result of a Unix command is printed on the screen.
 This is the case, for instance, of the `ls` command.